-The IFC-Assistant from Precast Software Engineering enables you to assign materials and object types to random object shapes and therefore add missing intelligence to these models.
+The IFC-Assistant from Allplan Precast enables you to assign materials and object types to random object shapes and therefore add missing intelligence to these models.
 The IFC-Assistant helps you to prepare heterogeneous 3D data of different types so that you can then use these data to design new precast elements.

 IFC4precast is a cross-industry, universal data pool for the precast parts industry that serves to prevent interface issues.

 As the first interface of its kind, IFC4precast, the industry-wide, universal database, contains 3D model information including complete geometries for describing components.
 Furthermore, defined unique IDs serve to identify elements.
 IFC4precast enables optimal interaction between TIM, MES and the production facilities.
 Additionally, coordination and administration costs and efforts along the entire planning, production and assembly process are greatly reduced.
 The interface enables unambiguous traceability via the building model and the building cycle and all of that in real time.

 Allplan Precast is the first CAD software developer that provides its users with a complete IFC4precast data export via the Technical Information Manager (TIM).

 IFC4precast was born under the patronage of buildingSMART with the aim to promote and push forward open data exchange in the precast parts industry.

 IBS is a building system from Malaysia where structural components are manufactured in a workshop, transported to the final location and assembled there.
 Design and production processes are automated.